-MONACA, Pa.
-(AP) — Supervisors of a western Pennsylvania township have granted a conditional use permit for a $6 billion ethane cracker plant proposed by Shell Chemicals.
+Supervisors of a western Pennsylvania township have granted a conditional use permit for a $6 billion petrochemical, or ethane cracker, plant proposed by Shell Chemicals.

-A 10-hour hearing last month ended without a decision because the Potter Township supervisors wanted Shell and the Clean Air Council, an environmental group that opposes the plant, to filed legal arguments about the permit.
+A 10-hour hearing last month ended without a decision because the Potter Township supervisors wanted Shell and the Clean Air Council, an environmental group that opposes the plant, to file legal arguments.

-At Wednesday night's two-hour meeting the supervisors imposed noise limits, and pledged to investigation any complaints of light pollution or traffic disruptions that could occur once construction begins in the next two years.
+At Wednesday night's two-hour meeting, the supervisors imposed noise limits, and pledged to investigate any complaints of light pollution or traffic disruptions that could occur once construction begins in the next two years.

 Shell has said the plant will create 6,000 construction jobs, and 600 permanent jobs once the plant opens.

 But most of the 12 citizens who spoke at the meeting opposed the plan — though only three were from Beaver County which contains Potter, the township where the plant will be built, about 30 miles northwest of Pittsburgh.